Seung-Hui Cho: Family efforts

-The Virginia Tech Review Panel report shed light on numerous efforts by Cho's family to secure help for him as early as adolescence.
+The Virginia Tech Review Panel noted numerous efforts by Cho's family to secure help for him as early as adolescence.
 However, when Cho reached 18 and left for college, the family lost its legal authority over him, and their influence on him waned.
 Cho's mother, increasingly concerned about his inattention to classwork, his classroom absences and his asocial behavior, sought help for him during summer 2006 from various churches in Northern Virginia.
 According to Dong Cheol Lee, minister of One Mind Presbyterian Church of Washington (located in Woodbridge), Cho's mother sought help from the church for Cho's problems.
 Lee added that "[Cho's] problem needed to be solved by spiritual power ... that's why she came to our church—because we were helping several people like him."
-Members of Lee's church even told Cho's mother that he had "demonic power" and needed deliverance.
+Members of Lee's church told Cho's mother that he had "demonic power" and needed deliverance.
 Before the church could meet with the family, however, Cho returned to school to start his senior year at Virginia Tech.

 Virginia Tech shooting

 Around 7:15 a.m.
-EDT (11:15 UTC) on April 16, 2007, Cho killed two students, Emily J. Hilscher and Ryan C. "Stack" Clark, on the fourth floor of West Ambler Johnston Hall, a high-rise co-educational dormitory.
+EDT (11:15 UTC) on April 16, 2007, Cho fatally shot two students, Emily J. Hilscher and Ryan C. "Stack" Clark, on the fourth floor of West Ambler Johnston Hall, a high-rise co-educational dormitory.
 Investigators later determined that Cho's shoes matched a blood-stained print found in the hallway outside Hilscher's room.
 The shoes and bloody jeans were found in Cho's dormitory room where he had stashed them after the attack.

 Within the next two and a half hours, Cho returned to his room to rearm himself.
 He mailed a package to NBC News that contained pictures, digital video files, and documents.
 At approximately 9:45 a.m.
 EDT (13:45 UTC), he then crossed the campus to Norris Hall, a classroom building on the campus where, in a span of nine minutes, Cho shot dozens of people, killing 30 of them.
 As police breached the area of the building where Cho attacked the faculty and students, Cho killed himself in Norris 211 with a gunshot to his temple.
 The police identified Cho by matching immigration records with the fingerprints on the guns that were used in the shootings.
 Before the shootings, Cho's only known connection to Norris Hall was as a student in the sociology class, which he attended in a classroom on the second floor of the building.
 Although police had not stated positively at the time of the initial investigation that Cho was the perpetrator of the Norris Hall shootings and the earlier one at West Ambler Johnston Hall, forensic evidence confirmed that the same gun was used in both shooting incidents.

 Trey Perkins, a student who saw Cho during the killing, reported that Cho was "just without even the slightest emotion on [his] face".